OPEN CALL FOR FELLOWSHIP APPLICATIONS: The Baldy Center's 2024 - 2025 fellowship application portal is open. Apply on or

 The Baldy Center for Law and Social Policy at the University at Buffalo School of Law plans to award fellowships to scholars pursuing important topics in law, legal institutions, and social policy.
-The Baldy Center welcomes scholars from traditionally underrepresented backgrounds to continue to cultivate and maintain a diverse and inclusive law school environment.
+Apply here.

 Mid-career and Senior Fellowships are available for established scholars who wish to work at The Baldy Center, typically during a funded sabbatical or research leave.
 Awardees will receive a living expense allowance of $2,000 per month during the period of their residence as well as limited relocation assistance.
 Senior and Mid-career Fellows typically spend one semester in residence, but other terms are possible.
-See details about The Baldy Center Senior Fellows, here.
+See details about The Baldy Center Senior and Mid-Career Fellows, here.

 The Baldy Center for Law and Scoial Policy